The best questions for your one-on-one conversations

 - How is your……. child / father/mother / partner…?

-- How do you take care of yourself, how do you recharge these days?
+- How do you take care of yourself, how do you recharge?

-- How do you keep in touch with the colleagues you normally enjoy talking to?
+- How do you keep in touch with your colleagues when you work at home?

 2. Giving direction, achieving goals and development

-- If you look at the current situation and look at what you’re good at, how do you think you can contribute best now? (even if that’s anything other than your current position)
+- If you look at the current situation and look at what you’re good at, how do you think you can contribute best?

-- What do you need to achieve your goals now?
+- What do you need to achieve your goals?

 - What are the two things in your work environment that are now wasting the most time and where I might be able to do something about?

-- What’s the most important thing you’ve done last week/day, what’s the most important thing you’re going to be doing for the next week/day?
+- What’s the most important thing you’ve done last week/day, what’s the most important thing you’re going to be doing for the next week/day/month?

 - What can I do as a manager to make your job easier?